tobiasvl/tobiasvl.github.io/_posts/2018-07-19-picolarium.md

 ### Level editor and password encoding/decoding

 OK, so I made the level editor.
-The details of that's not really interesting, but I did have to change a lot of my code around to accomodate for it, and to be able to reuse the stuff I'd already made.
+The details of that aren't very interesting, but I did have to change a lot of my code around to accomodate for it, and to be able to reuse the stuff I'd already made.
 The level select screen, for example, was hardcoded to the 100 stock levels; I changed it so it can also display the 20 custom levels (in fact, the level select screen is represented as a level behind the scenes too, just a special one with no border!).

 After you've created a level, and solved it to both prove it's solvable (so we don't generate passwords that are invalid and not supported by _Polarium_) and also to provide the starting and ending hints for the metadata, we save it in the same format as the stock puzzles.
 Each PICO-8 "cartridge" (game) has 256 bytes of savedata (another one of those limitations that emulate old consoles), which makes room for 20 custom puzzles (12 bytes, remember) on top of the saved progress on the stock levels (100 bits = 12.5 bytes).